Property Owners

 Kathy Hebert is a lifelong Louisianian; she was born in Shreveport and moved to New Orleans in the 1960s.
 She has owned property in the French Quarter for over 26 years, becoming a full time resident 12 years ago.
 Kathy is a real estate professional who received her broker’s license in 1980.
 She owned her own company from 1980-1985 and has been with RE/MAX N.O.
 Properties for over 30 years.
 Kathy was selected as a member in the prestigious RE/MAX 100% Club, which represents the top 2 % of agents in the country.
 She is the widow of Jeff Hebert, who was a local contractor and realtor.
 Kathy has been a skilled volunteer for a number of organizations including: VCPORA, Patio Planters, and French Quarter Citizens.
 Kathy co-chaired two highly successful VCPORA galas, and was instrumental in bringing in French Quarter food sponsors.
 On Saturdays, you will find Kathy at the WWII Museum as an ambassador.
 Kathy has enthusiastically embraced VCPORA since she became a member and she has really enjoyed living and working with French Quarter groups to contribute to our historic community.

-Anthony “Tony” C. Marino has served on a number of boards and as an officer, including non-profit organizations, industry group organizations and governmental entities.
-Such organizations include the VCPORA (President from 2000 to 2004); the French Quarter Management District (a State Commissioned Entity where he served as Treasurer from 2001 to 2015); the Vieux Carré Alliance (an inter-governmental agency of Vieux Carré preservation groups, business groups and the City of New Orleans for which he was a founding member and later President in 2004); the Mayor’s French Quarter Task Force under the Ernest “Dutch” Morial Administration in the 1980’s and was part of the creation of the first French Quarter Festival in 1984; and the Petroleum Landmen’s Association of New Orleans.
-Tony has been a member of French Quarter Citizens (where he was awarded a “Lifetime Achievement Award”); Patio Planters; Preservation Resource Center (where he was awarded a “Preservation Hero Award”); and has recently been elected to the Board of the Louisiana Landmarks Society.
+Anthony “Tony” C. Marino, Vice President, a resident of the Vieux Carré, since 1976, has served on a number of boards and as an officer, including non-profit organizations, industry group organizations and governmental entities.
+Such organizations include VCPORA (President from 2000 to 2004); the French Quarter Management District (a State Commissioned Entity where he served as Treasurer from 2011 to 2015); the Vieux Carré Alliance (an inter-governmental agency of Vieux Carré preservation groups, business groups and the City of New Orleans for which he was a founding member and later President in 2004); the Mayor’s French Quarter Task Force under the Ernest “Dutch” Morial Administration in the 1980’s and was part of the creation of the first French Quarter Festival in 1984; and the Petroleum Landmen’s Association of New Orleans.
+Tony has been a long-time member of VCPORA (where he currently serves as a board member), French Quarter Citizens (where he was awarded a “Lifetime Achievement Award”); Patio Planters; Preservation Resource Center (where he was awarded a “Preservation Hero Award”); Louisiana Landmarks Society (where he currently serves as a board member and First Vice-President); and The Mystic Krewe of Barkus where he is on the board.

 Rental Residential Category